-Figure 105: Editing an object inside a group

-To leave this mode, right-click and choose Exit group or double-click outside the group.
+Figure 107: Editing an object inside a group To leave this mode, right-click and choose Exit group or double-click outside the group.
+Nesting groups You can create "nested" groups, or groups of groups.

-Nesting groups

-You can create "nested" groups, or groups of groups.
 In this case, Draw keeps the initial group hierarchy.
-If you ungroup a group made of other groups, you are left with individual groups that you can then ungroup further, and so on until only single objects remain.

-Combining objects

-In contrast to grouping functions, combinations create a new object; subsequent "un-combining" in the same manner as ungrouping is not possible.
-Select a collection of objects, then right-click and choose Combine from the pop-up menu.
-The result of this operation is shown in Figure 106.
+If you ungroup a group made of other groups, you are left with individual groups that you can then ungroup further, until only single objects remain.
+Combining objects In contrast to grouping functions, combinations create a new object; it is not possible to edit an individual constituent afterwards.
+Select a collection of objects, then right-click and choose Combine from the pop-up menu or use the keyboard shortcut Control+Shift+K. The result of this operation is shown in Figure 108.

-Figure 106: Combining objects

-At first glance, this can seem rather surprising.
-Once you understand the rules governing combination in Draw, however, it will become clearer.

-- The attributes (for example, area fill) of the resulting object are those of the object furthest back.
+Figure 108: Combining objects At first glance, the appearance of the combined objects can seem rather surprising.
+However, once you understand the rules governing combination in Draw, it will become clearer. - The attributes (for example, area fill) of the resulting object are those of the object furthest back.
 In this example, it is the circle. - Where the objects overlap, the overlapping zone is either filled or empty depending on the number of overlaps.
 When the number of overlaps is even, you get an empty space; when the number is odd, you get a filled area.

-Figure 107: Odd numbered overlaps are filled, even numbered overlaps are empty

-You can reorder objects so they are further back in the background or further forward in the foreground: right-click on the object and select Arrangement from the pop-up menu.
-See also "Aids for positioning objects" on page 84.

-An object which is a combination can be broken up into its constituent parts by selecting Modify > Break.
-This is not the equivalent of ungrouping as the objects were converted to Bézier curves when they were combined.
-The resulting object is a set of base level objects (for example, a rectangle will be broken into 4 separate lines).
-The original formatting-line thickness, colors, and area properties-is not retained.
+Figure 109: Odd numbered overlaps are filled, even numbered overlaps are empty You can reorder objects before combining them so that they are further back or further forward: right-click on the object and select Arrangement from the pop-up menu.
+See also "Aids for positioning objects" on page 83.
+An object which is a combination can be broken up again by selecting Modify > Split or using the keyboard shortcut Control+Alt+Shift+K. The combination can also be broken up into its constituent parts by selecting Modify > Break.
+These are not an exact equivalent to ungrouping, as the objects were converted to Bézier curves when they were combined.
+An object which is split will, for example, have an ellipse converted to a Bézier curve.
+A object which is broken will consist of a set of base level objects (for example, a rectangle will be broken into 4 separate lines) and the original formatting-line thickness, colors, and area properties-is not retained.
+Connecting lines

-Merging, subtracting, or intersecting shapes

-After you have selected more than one object, the Merge, Subtract, and Intersect functions can be reached in the Modify > Shapes menu or though the group's right-click menu under the heading Shapes.
+Lines may be connected by selecting them and using Modify > Connect.
+The connections established are based on joining the ends of pairs of lines with minimum separation.
+Once a group of lines is connected, you can "close" the remaining gap by selecting the line, right-clicking and choosing Close Object.
+The resultant object is filled with the default fill.
+If you modified the line properties (color, weight) these are retained in the resulting polygon.
+Merging, subtracting, or intersecting shapes After you have selected more than one object, the Merge, Subtract, and Intersect functions can be reached in the Modify > Shapes menu or though the group's right-click menu under the heading Shapes.

-Merge

-When you merge objects, the new object covers the entire surface of the original objects (it is the union of the objects).
+Merge When you merge objects, the new object covers the entire surface of the original objects (it is the union of the objects).
 In the same way as combining, the fill of the merged object is determined by the fill of the object furthest in the background.
 Other properties are not taken over into the new object.

-Subtract

-When you subtract, the upper object is subtracted from the lower object.
+Subtract When you subtract, the front object is subtracted from the object behind it.

-Intersect

-When you intersect two objects, you get the area covered by both objects.
+Intersect When you intersect two objects, you get only the area covered by both objects.